The Dos and Dont’s of Painting IKEA’s Billy and Sektion Bookcases

 Don’t: Buy One Type of Sandpaper

 Sanding in between each coat of primer and paint helps create a slight grit that the next layer can bond to, but after applying the first coat of paint, switch from a tougher sandpaper (around 120 grit) to a finer option that acts more like a polisher (about 800).
-This way it doesn’t leave scratch marks.
+This way it won’t leave scratch marks.

 Do: Frankenstein the Sides for a Bespoke Look

-The rest of making an IKEA bookcase look truly built-in has to do with all the pieces around it.
-With her engineering-savvy dad’s help, Plumb added vertical trim in between the shelves to beef them up, plus the base is lifted up on 2-by-4s to accommodate the rest of the space’s thick molding.
+The rest of making an IKEA bookcase look truly built in has to do with all the pieces around it.
+With her engineering-savvy dad’s help, Plumb added vertical trim in between the shelves to beef them up, plus the base was lifted up on 2-by-4s to accommodate the rest of the space’s thick molding.
 “It has to be almost sealed to the wall,” she explains.
 Another custom moment: She left a small gap near the windows so the curtain panels can extend behind it.
 It’s the little things—spacing, tools, prep work—that count.